 But do we think enough about what could negatively affect our minds—or more specifically, our brains?

-But—especially as we age—we have another contender to deal with that can affect our brains and nervous system: and that would be stroke risk.
+But—we have another contender to deal with that can affect our brains and nervous system: and that would be stroke risk.

 WHAT IS A STROKE?
 HOW DOES IT AFFECT HEALTH?